faucetsdn/daq/docs/developing.md

 If there are unexplained differences in the `.out` file, then the test output log itself should be checked to see what actually went wrong, since there's likely not enough information in the `.out` files to diagnose effectively.
-The `.out` output should be available in the logs, so you can typically search for it to find the relevant error position.
+The complete log output is avaliable from a Travis run (or locally when you run locally), and the triggering line from the `.out` difference should be there as well (search for it!).

 ## Local Integration Tests